MuckT/reading-notes/class-10.md

       * Check the number of parameters passed to a function of the number of item in an array

-      * Be prepared to repeate this process
+      * Be prepared to repeated this process

 * Dev Tools